wp-plugins/healcode-mindbody-link/readme.txt

 = HealCode MINDOBDY Link is not working properly. =

 Please check the WordPress version you are using.
 Make sure it meets the minimum version recommended by us.
-Make sure all files of the `healcode_mindbody_widget` plugin are uploaded to the folder `wp-content/plugins/`
+Make sure all files of the `healcode_mindbody_link` plugin are uploaded to the folder `wp-content/plugins/`

 = I have another plugin installed for my navigation menu, and HealCode MINDBODY Link isn’t working now . =

-Unfortunately, we cannot guarantee that our plugin will work with other plugins.
+Unfortunately, we cannot guarantee that our plugin will work with other plugins, especially plugins that are made specifically for the navigation menu.

 More questions ?
 [Contact HealCode Support.](http://www.healcode.com/tech_support/)